puwun/Adopet/README.md

 ## Installation

-To get started with UniHub, follow these steps:
+To get started with Adopet, follow these steps:

 **Clone the repository:**
   ```bash